infinum/frontend-handbook/Code Quality/Reviewing a pull request.md

 ## Responsibility

 Every developer is responsible for their code.
-But - you as a reviewer share the responsibility as well when you sign off a feature and allow merge of it.
+But - you as a reviewer share the responsibility as well when you sign off a feature and allow it to merge.